-ROV Ventana comes with two manipulators as standard equipment: a Schilling T4, seven-function spatially correspondent arm, and a seven-function I.S.E. arm with five spatially correspondent joints.
+ROV Ventana comes with two manipulators as standard equipment: a Schilling T4, seven-function spatially correspondent arm, and a seven-function Schilling/Oceaneering Atlas Hybrid (rate and spacially correspondent.)
 Both manipulators can use a variety of end effectors.

 The forward-looking camera sytems are mounted on pan-and-tilt units.
 The main viewing camera is a High Definition Insite Zeus Plus and is mounted in a three-axis pan-and-tilt that is capable of plus or minus 45 degrees of pan and +45, –100 degrees of tilt.
 Two forward looking cameras, a wide angle Insite Aurora and an Insight Orion Zoom, are mounted on a single two-axis pan-and-tilt above the main camera with a range of 270 degrees of pan and 120 degrees of tilt.

 Ventana is equiped with a Sea-Bird 19plus V2 CTD package which includes a dissolved oxygen sensor and a transmissometer.
-Four spatial lasers are mounted on the main camera for quantitative calculations.
+Three spatial lasers are mounted on the main camera for quantitative calculations.

 In the midwater mode, the vehicle has the ability to carry up to eight detritus samplers, which are low-impact collection devices.
-The midwater toolsled carries an HBOI suction sampler with 12 isolated selectable collection containers.
+The midwater toolsled carries a suction sampler with 12 isolated selectable collection containers.